Materials & Craft

 Outcome

-Key learning: Multi-texture zoning can raise perceived value without increasing high-risk parts, when seams and trims are controlled.
+Key learning: Multi-texture zoning can raise perceived value without increasing high-risk hard parts when seams and trims are controlled.

 Evidence